Our Excellent Teaching Staff

 Kate Douglas has enjoyed a life and career that combined an intense passion for visual art, and the satisfying success and joy of teaching.
 It’s added up to 50+ years of making and teaching art to all ages, at all levels and in all media.
 She taught art in Northfield from 1977-1998 then moved to St. Paul to teach at St. Kates.
 In 2014, after retiring from St. Kates, she moved back to Northfield where she has been teaching art classes with FiftyNorth and finding time to create.

-Rachel Haider is an accomplished theater arts director, instructor, performer, choreographer, directing shows with both adults and children of all ages.
-Her extensive resume includes work with professional, community and educational theaters.
-Some of her recent area productions include Les Les Misérables School Edition, The Miracle Worker, A Christmas Carol, Robin Hood, Oliver!, The Best Christmas Pageant Ever, Night Watch, and White Christmas.
+Rachel Haider is an accomplished theater arts director, instructor, and performer, directing shows with both adults and children of all ages.
+Her extensive resume’ includes work with professional, community and educational theaters.
+Some of her recent area productions include The Prince and the Pauper, Matilda, The Great Northfield Bank Robbery: A Love Story, Mansfield Park, Les Misérables School Edition, and The Miracle Worker.
 She has taught in public and private schools, as well as with several arts organizations.
-Additionally, Rachel serves as the Performing Arts Manager with the Northfield Arts Guild.
+Rachel recently served as the Performing Arts Manager at the Guild and is currently the Interim Executive Director.

 Amy Hallberg, Courageous Wordsmith, is a graduate of Carleton College and the Loft Literary Center’s Foreword Apprenticeship in Creative Nonfiction.
 She’s a Martha Beck Master Certified Life Coach who holds certificates in editing and translation from the University of Chicago.
 Amy’s true-life novel, German Awakening: Tales from an American Life, features Northfield, and she’s delighted to teach here.
 Her podcast is “Frau Amy’s World: Conversation with Real-Life Creatives.”